-Directors and Executive Officers Age Position/Title

-Lei Chen 42 Chairman of the Board of Directors and Chief Executive Officer

-Anthony Kam Ping Leung 61 Independent Director

-Haifeng Lin 45 Director

-Qi Lu 60 Independent Director

-Nanpeng Shen 54 Independent Director

-George Yong-Boon Yeo 67 Independent Director

-Jun Liu 39 Vice President of Finance

-Junyun Xiao 42 Senior Vice President of Operation

-Zhenwei Zheng 38 Senior Vice President of Product Development

-Jianchong Zhu 43 General Counsel
+Directors and Executive Officers Age Position/Title Lei Chen 43 Chairman of the Board of Directors and Co-Chief Executive Officer Jiazhen Zhao 39 Director and Co-Chief Executive Officer Anthony Kam Ping Leung 62 Independent Director Haifeng Lin 46 Director Qi Lu 61 Independent Director George Yong-Boon Yeo 68 Independent Director Jun Liu 40 Vice President of Finance Junyun Xiao 43 Senior Vice President of Operation Zhenwei Zheng 39 Senior Vice President of Product Development Jianchong Zhu 44 General Counsel

-Lei Chen is a founding member of our company and has served as director and our chief executive officer since July 2020.
-Mr. Chen was appointed as our chairman of the board of directors in March 2021.
-Mr. Chen served as our chief technology officer since 2016 and as our director from February 2017 to July 2018.
+Lei Chen is a founding member of our company and has served as our chairman of the board of directors since March 2021 and co-chief executive officer since April 2023.
+Mr. Chen has also served as our director since July 2020.
+Mr. Chen served as our chief executive officer from July 2020 to April 2023, as our chief technology officer from 2016 to 2020 and as our director from February 2017 to July 2018.
 Prior to joining our company, Mr. Chen served as chief technology officer of Xinyoudi Studio since 2011.
 Mr. Chen's prior working experience includes internships with Google (Nasdaq: GOOG), Yahoo Inc. and IBM (NYSE: IBM) in the United States.
 Mr. Chen was trained as a data scientist and is a prolific publisher on the subject of data mining, and has presented his works in large international conferences, such as the ACM SIGMOD Conference, Very Large Data Bases (VLDB) Conferences and International Conference on Machine Learning.
 Mr. Chen received his bachelor's degree in computer science from Tsinghua University and his doctoral degree in computer science from University of Wisconsin-Madison.